Hodapp87/prosha/README.md

     a `Vec<Vertex>` to transform each element and make another vector.
   - I have seen many of my bugs come from: all this arithmetic on indices.
 I generate vertex maps more or less manually.
-  - Helper method to transform `Vec<Vertex>` and such.
-I do this often.
 - Docs on modules
 - Grep for all TODOs in code, really.
 - Look at everything in README.md in automata_scratch.